gkappler/CombinedParsers.jl/docs/src/index.md

 ```

 ## Design
-The arithmetic parser can be defined without redundancy.
+The arithmetic parser above was defined without redundancy.
 The `CombinedParsers` design
 - infers the Julia data types of the parsing domain with [`result_type`](@ref),
 - constructors are compiled for the parsing states,